 - 2.5.1 Candidacy Status Granted: A developing program that achieves candidacy status receives a letter and copy of the ABPTRFE Accreditation Report Rubric from ABPTRFE staff 30 days following ABPTRFE's decision to grant candidacy.
 Candidacy is effective on the last day of the month in which ABPTRFE grants status.
-A developing program's status expires 18 months from the date candidacy is granted. - 2.5.1.1 Candidacy Status Disclosures: A developing program publishes the following disclosures on its website and/or marketing materials and documents participants received notice of these disclosures.
+A developing program's status expires 18 months from the date candidacy is granted.
+Beginning January 2024, a program granted candidacy status pays the Annual Fee. - 2.5.1.1 Candidacy Status Disclosures: A developing program publishes the following disclosures on its website and/or marketing materials and documents participants received notice of these disclosures.
 Granting of candidacy status enables a developing program to publicly disclose a recognized relationship with ABPTRFE and indicate the intent to seek initial accreditation.
 If a developing program granted candidacy status fails to publish required disclosures, ABPTRFE will suspend consideration of the program.